Our Pastor

 Rev. Dr. Demetrius K. Williams

 Dr. Williams was formerly an Associate Professor in the Department of Classical Studies and Director of the Religious Studies Program at Tulane University, New Orleans, where he taught from 1996–2006.
-Since relocating to Milwaukee in 2006 after the Katrina hurricane, he has served as an Adjunct Professor in theology at Marquette University and continues to teach as an Adjunct Professor at the Central Baptist Theological School (Shawnee, KS) at its Milwaukee center.
-He also currently teaches at UW-Milwaukee in the Comparative Literature department and in the Religious Studies program.
-On January 2, 2009 Dr. Williams began his pastorate of the Community Baptist Church of Greater Milwaukee.
+Since relocating to Milwaukee in 2006 after the Katrina hurricane, he has served as an Adjunct Professor in theology at Marquette University and as an Adjunct Professor at the Central Baptist Theological School in Elm Grove, WI.
+He currently teaches at UW-Milwaukee as an Associate Professor in the Global Studies Department (Comparative Literature program) and in the Religious Studies program.